About digital mental health services

-Some services offer fully automated self-help programs, while others involve guidance from clinicians, volunteer crisis supporters, teachers, administrators or peers.
+Some services offer fully automated self-help programs, while others involve guidance from clinicians, trained counsellors, volunteer crisis supporters, teachers, administrators or peers.

-While digital mental health services are available to everyone, some provide targeted support to specific groups, such as:
+While digital mental health services are available to all Australians, some provide targeted support to specific groups, such as:

 - Aboriginal and Torres Strait Islander people